dev26git/SatellightSight-Waste-Detection-in-Satellite-Images/README.md

 A Machine Learning approach to detect waste dumps using satellite images.
 It uses texture analysis techniques like GLCM and LBP.
 A state-of-the-art Sliding Window Algorithm to analyses sub-images.
 It is adapted to the training data used for the model.
-A binary classifier model is used to classify each sub-image of a given satellite image into 2 categories- waste or non-waste.
+A binary classifier model is used to classify each sub-image of a given satellite image into 2 categories - waste or non-waste.

 ## [Click here to see it in action!](https://dev26git-satellightsight-waste-detection-i-streamlit-app-kdnlx4.streamlit.app)